omiossec/arm-ttk-demo/README.md

 And Microsoft France

-And all Team behind this event
+And the Team behind this event